 UPDATE NOTE: Are you suffering from back to work blahs?
-This article was originally posted on my blog in 2014 but the tips are still relevant for today as we get into the back to work mode this September.
-I am reposting.
-Enjoy and here’s to looking forward to good things to come in the shiny new season!
+This article was originally written in 2014 but the tips are still relevant for today as you get into the back to work mode after a holiday.
+I am reposting to help make your ‘re-entry’ back to work easier.

 I can’t believe I did that.
 I just caught myself in the act.
 Okay, confession time: I found myself wallowing in some ‘back to work blues’.